jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/8-FunctionToSavePhotos.md

-# Create an Azure Function to save photos to blob storage
+# Create an Azure Function to Save Photos to Azure Blob Storage

 Now that we have Azure Blob Storage configured, we need a way to put images into this storage.